ipython/ipyparallel/docs/source/multiengine.rst

     ...
 3 more exceptions ...

-All of this same error handling magic even works in non-blocking mode:
+All of this same error handling magic works the same in non-blocking mode:

 .. sourcecode:: ipython